-School/college arranged homestay - suitability of adults in UK host families
+School arranged homestay - suitability of adults in UK host families where we have the power to terminate such a homestay we are the regulated activity provider.

 When arranging a homestay, we will consider the suitability of the adults in the respective families who will be responsible for the visiting child during the stay.